 1. Create the high ground

 “Innovations are brand oxygen.
 They re-create leadership, focus the market on value not on price, and give a goal to the organisation, reminding it that brands are about progress once they are on the market.” .

-Companies such as Dyson, Apple, Netflix, Spotify and Innocent are brand leaders.
-Not just because their marketing aesthetics but because they have successfully defined new categories.
+Companies such as Dyson, Apple, Netflix, Spotify and AirBnB are brand leaders.
+Not just because their marketing aesthetics but because they have successfully defined new categories through incremental improvements.
 They explored new space through innovating alternative solutions.
 They proved that a value-led, creative approach is a strategically powerful position to be in.

 2. Focus on Blue Ocean

 Do not waste energy partaking in a fierce turf-war focusing only on your existing market.
 Seek out new markets – “Instead of trying to invent a product superior to the competition, innovators should aim at creating new markets where there is no competition” .
 This concept is coined ‘Blue Ocean’ strategy (by Kim and Mauborgne 1998) where you create ‘uncontested market space’ to operate in and therefore have more strategic space to breathe and grow.

 By contrast, the ‘Red Ocean’ is a more myopic approach, where you focus on an already established market.
 The downside of this is its a more restrictive and blinkered approach where investment is tied up trying to cut through the clutter of other’s noise.
 In the Red Ocean, you need to make your marketing work harder to get your noticed.
 This is the classic short-term approach where you become increasingly reliant on investing in advertising to get yourself noticed, or end up in a price war.
 Over time, this becomes unsustainable.

 3. Innovation is a cyclical process